-The health care industry is a major component of the United States economy, taking in upwards of $3 billion annually.
+The health care industry is a major component of the United States economy, taking in upwards of $3.65 Trillion Dollars annually from Americans in 2018.
 With so much money being spent, people might think that medical diagnoses, treatment, and follow-up would be at least consistently accurate and reasonable.
 Unfortunately, this is not the reality for many patients.
 Millions of errors are made by doctors, nurses, and hospitals annually, seriously injuring and even killing innocent victims.
-The knowledgeable Maryland medical malpractice lawyers at Burgos Law have seen a wide array of medical mistakes destroy the lives of families in Montgomery and Prince George's Counties, as well as Washington, D.C.
+The knowledgeable Maryland medical malpractice lawyers at Burgos & Burgos, LLC have seen a wide array of medical mistakes destroy the lives of families in Montgomery and Prince George's Counties, as well as Washington, D.C.
 Contact us if your trust in a medical provider has been called into question by their subsequent actions.Proving a Case of Medical Malpractice

 Any personal injury or wrongful death lawsuit can be difficult, but medical malpractice cases are particularly complex.
 Doctors and other health care professionals do not like to admit that a mistake hurt a patient, even though studies have shown that as many as 10% of all deaths in the United States are caused by a medical error.
 The reality is that it takes a considerable amount of time and skill to be successful in pursuing a medical malpractice claim.